 This question paper has two sections.
-For section 1, Scottish texts, candidates must study at least one of the Scottish writers or Scottish texts from the set list.
-SQA refreshes this list as required.
+For section 1, Scottish texts, candidates must study at least one of the Scottish writers from the set list.
+This list is refreshed as required.
 For section 2, critical essay, there are no restrictions on text selection.
 This allows for personalisation and choice across literature, film and TV drama, and language texts.

 Candidates should explore the techniques of writing, in particular the writing techniques specific to the writers and texts studied as part of the course.
-A growing awareness of a writer's style and voice should be encouraged.
-This allows candidates not only to conduct analysis of the techniques of writers studied, but also nurture the growth and application of their own writing skills as required for the portfolio-writing.
-Candidates should explore the complexities of connotative, metaphorical language; how it deepens meaning and effect, and how it relates to central concerns and theme.
+This will allow them to conduct analysis of the techniques of writers studied and will also nurture the growth and application of their own writing skills as required for the portfolio-writing.
+Candidates should be encouraged to explore the complexities of connotative, metaphorical language, and how it deepens meaning and effect.